How we were sold the Lotto dream

 The documents also show that, at some stores, staff are spending more than $5000 a month on Lotto products and sometimes more than $500 in one transaction.
 Lotto says if this happens they email the store automatically.

-According to a 2019 evaluation Lotto considered 5 percent of its retail stores at "high risk".
+According to a 2019 evaluation Lotto considered five per cent of its retail stores at "high risk".

 Why does Lotto allow staff to gamble at all?
 "They are at higher risk," Lyman says.
 "But still, you're talking about a very small percentage of people that do experience harm and these are people who want to play the products.
 So we would struggle, I think, to have a retail network at all, if we didn't permit them to purchase products that they want to purchase."